-A few days ago, McKinsey publish a landmark report.
+A few days ago, McKinsey published a landmark report.
 You probably missed it.
 Most people did.
-It’s called: ‘Independent work: Choice, necessity, and the gig economy’.
+It was called ‘Independent work: Choice, necessity, and the gig economy’.

 But it may well go down in history because it’s the first time anyone has really studied 21st Century freelance workers in what we’ve come to call the ‘gig-economy’, and it’s devastating.

 The prevailing assumption in the UK, and within the government, is that people who work in the gig-economy are desperate.
 They are freelance because they can’t get a ‘real’ job.
 They are poor, exploited and generally miserable with their lot.
 In an ideal world, these workers would all have ‘proper’ nine-to-five employment with contracts and gold clocks or beers down the pub on their retirement 30 years hence.

 But this report calls out this assumption and shows us that it is utterly false.

 Seventy-four per cent of people in the UK who work in the gig-economy do so out of choice.
 And before you ask, only one quarter are under the age of 25.
 All these people chose to be freelance rather than being tied to ‘the man’.

 No one is forcing people to be freelance.
 And they’re not doing it because their personal, educational, family or financial circumstances mean they have to.
 They do it because they want to.
 It gives them freedom, and they’re not beholden to one employer of all their income.
 This echoes other studies showing that roughly 60 to 80 per cent of people who freelance do so by choice.

 These choice-based independent workers have much higher satisfaction levels than traditional employees.
 They are more engaged in their work; they relish the chance to be their own boss, have more control over their hours, and over their lives.
 These satisfaction levels are the same regardless of gender, age, education level, or household income.